 Your consultation is a good time to inform the doctor if you have previously had nose surgery, or if you have a condition related to your nose, like seasonal allergies.
 The doctors encourage you to bring pictures of your ideal nose to ensure that both you and your surgeon have the same goal in mind.
 Our office also uses computer-imaging tools to help set clear expectations and help you better understand the possible outcomes of your procedure.

 At Romanelli Cosmetic Surgery, we perform rhinoplasty as an outpatient procedure.
 General anesthesia is administered by our board-certified M.D. anesthesiologist, and the surgery usually takes about 1 hour.

 Most of our rhinoplasty surgeries are done using a "closed rhinoplasty" technique, which means that the incisions are made inside the nostrils.
 This technique is preferred because it leaves no visible scarring.
 After the incisions have been made, cartilage and/or bone will be reshaped or removed to achieve your desired shape.
 The nose may also be fractured and re-set if necessary.

 In less than 5% of our surgeries, a small incision is made across the strip of skin between your nostrils called the columella.
 This is called an "open rhinoplasty," and may be recommended based on your pre-operative examination.
 Recovery from swelling with an open rhinoplasty is usually longer than that of a closed rhinoplasty, but in some cases, it's the best option.
-Dr. Romanelli or Dr. Pincus will discuss with you in advance which method will be used during your rhinoplasty.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev will discuss with you in advance which method will be used during your rhinoplasty.